The biography of "school's parent"

 In 1895, after 20 years

-of successful work Ede Porges with the
+of successful work, Ede Porges — with the

 support of the Ministry of Religion and

-Kondor, who was a qualified teacher
+Kondor, a qualified teacher

 of commercial schools.

-Ede Porges died on October,1
+Ede Porges died on October 1, 1904, in Pécs.

-He was a democratic and
+He was a democratic, progressive founder

-his name unforgettable into
+He inscribed his name indelibly into

 the cultural history of the city.
 After his death,

-The school produced well-trained, directing professionals
+The school produced well-trained leading professionals

-for important positions to Pècs, and almost
+for important positions in Pécs and across Hungary.

 Translated from Hungarian by Mariann